Environmental Leadership Program

 The Student "Project Leader" Experience

-Our program focuses on recruiting 1st year students so they can be fully immersed in the ELP throughout their college tenure.
+Our program focuses on recruiting 1st year students so they can become fully immersed in the ELP throughout their college tenure, unlike an internship that generally occurs within a semester.
 By engaging project leaders early, it gives them time to create, develop and implement community projects that address environmental or social justice issues.
 Also, the "real-world" experiences will develop strong professional relationships between the community and the project leaders.

 - Time management